nullivex/infant/README.md

 ## Changelog

 ### 1.3.2
-* No long try to send error message about heartbeat failures over the process channel.
+* No longer try to send error message about heartbeat failures over the process channel when it has disappeared.
 * Improve wording of worker exit on heartbeat timeout.

 ### 1.3.1